Gap Year Programs in The Netherlands

 For individuals interested in staying longer than 90 days and not working, you may need an MVV or class D visa.
 Some nationalities will not need an MVV and instead should report to the Immigration and Naturalization Service to apply for a residence permit.

 Gappers interested in working in the Netherlands will need to work for an employer that has applied for a work/residence permit that covers them and you.
-Australian, New Zealand, and Canadian citizens can also benefit from a one-year working holiday program.
+Citizens of Australia, New Zealand, and Canada can also benefit from a one-year working holiday program.

 What People Are Saying